MitoEM dataset: large-scale 3d mitochondria instance segmentation (Paper)ο

 Then you need to modify DATA.TRAIN.PATH and DATA.TRAIN.GT_PATH with your training data path of EM images and labels respectively.
 In the same way, do it for the validation data with DATA.VAL.PATH and DATA.VAL.GT_PATH and for the test setting DATA.TEST.PATH.

-To run it via command line or Docker you can follow the same steps as decribed in Run.
+To run it via command line or Docker you can follow the same steps as decribed in the How to run section of the instance segmentation workflow documentation.

-The results follow same structure as explained in Results.
+The results follow same structure as explained in the Results section of the instance segmentation workflow documentation.
 The results should be something like the following:

 There is a open challenge for MitoEM dataset: https://mitoem.grand-challenge.org/